-The MUS-E initiative was created by Yehudi Menuhin in 1993, together with Werner Schmitt, IYMF Board member, and Marianne Poncelet, IYMF Vice-President.
-It is based on a concept on music education developed by Zoltán Kodály (1882 – 1967), a Hungarian composer, ethnomusicologist and teacher.
-Kodály believed that music should be part and parcel of daily education and be accessible to all.
-Yehudi Menuhin broadened Kodály’s concept to incorporate all creative arts spanning all cultures.
-Since 1993, MUS-E Associations in various countries have built up a wealth of experience in implementing the use of creative arts in traditional primary school curriculums, working particularly with children from difficult backgrounds.
+The MUS-E initiative was created by Yehudi Menuhin in 1993.
+It is based on a concept of music education developed by the Hungarian composer, ethnomusicologist and teacher Zoltán Kodály who believed that music should be part and parcel of daily education and accessible to all.
+Yehudi Menuhin broadened this concept to incorporate all creative arts spanning all cultures.
+Since 1993, MUS-E associations in various countries have built up a wealth of experience in implementing the use of creative arts in traditional primary school curricula, working particularly with children from disadvantaged backgrounds.

-In its present form MUS-E is targeted at elementary schools, primarily in Europe, that are facing the challenge of educating a growing multicultural group of children, many of whom come from migrant or disadvantaged families and are at risk of social exclusion or other societal problems.
-In the presence of the classroom teachers, professional artists associated with MUS-E actively introduce and share various forms of art (music, singing, plastic arts and performing arts) with the children in the class, bringing the children and teachers closer together via collective creation of art.
-This in turn helps to break down cultural stereotypes and develop capacities for tolerance, while awakening a child’s sense of creativity, empathy and resilience.
+In its present form, MUS-E is targeted at primary schools, mainly in Europe, which are facing the challenge of educating a growing multicultural group of children, many of whom come from migrant or disadvantaged families and are at risk of social exclusion or other societal problems.
+In the presence of classroom teachers, professional artists actively engaged in MUS-E introduce and share various forms of art (singing, dance, music, movement, drama, visual and multimedia arts, etc.).
+Thanks to this collective work, the MUS-E programme encourages dialogue and togetherness, while awakening children’s sense of creativity, empathy and resilience.

-The International Yehudi Menuhin Foundation is responsible for the international coordination of MUS-E®.
-This includes promoting and sharing best practices and common tools, plus facilitating international exchange between participating schools and artists.
-Set up in 2000, the Council comprises national MUS-E® coordinators and Foundation staff who guide the evolution of the programme, developing common areas of collaboration, from training of artists to art education research.
+The International Yehudi Menuhin Foundation is responsible for the international coordination of MUS-E. This includes promoting and sharing best practices and common tools, plus facilitating international exchange between participating schools and artists.